ATV Diff Locks Explained: Are They Worth the Investment?

 A manual diff lock is engaged and disengaged manually by the rider with a switch or lever.

-However, for a beginner, having an automatic diff lock allows the rider to focus fully on the riding while leaving it to the ATV to ensure optimal traction.
+However, for a beginner, having an automatic diff lock allows the rider to focus entirely on the riding while leaving it to the ATV to ensure optimal traction.

 Related: Why Aren’t All ATVs Four-Wheel Drive?
 2wd vs. 4wd